Siltrix/zigbee2mqtt.io/docs/devices/SLR1b.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
 ## Notes
+2023-20-05 - Recent update started generating following error Error 2023-12-05 11:15:30Publish 'set' 'occupied_heating_setpoint' to 'Hive Switch' failed: 'Error: 'occupied_heating_setpoint' is not a number, got string (30)'changed fromat of "occupied_heating_setpoint".
+Value as a string appears to no longer accepted. removed quotations from temp value to rectify Checked "Temperature setpoint hold" and "Temperature setpoint hold duration" both still working as strings

 ### Pairing